trezor/trezor-firmware/docs/common/communication/bitcoin-signing.md

 * input of the transaction being signed
 * output of the transaction being signed
 * metadata of a _previous transaction_, i.e., the transaction whose UTXO is being spent
+* metadata of an _original transaction_, i.e., a transaction that is being replaced by the current transaction
-* input of a previous transaction
+* input of a previous or original transaction
-* output of a previous transaction
+* output of a previous or original transaction
 * additional trailing data of a previous transaction

 As part of each `TxRequest` message, Trezor can also send a chunk of the resulting